The Tata Hornbill micro SUV concept will debut at the 2019 Geneva Motor Show.

 While the Tata H5X marked debut of the OMEGA (Optimal Modular Efficient Global Advanced Architecture), the 45X premium hatchback is based on the AMP (Advanced Modular Platform) architecture.
 The company’s upcoming micro SUV (Tata X445) will be one of the new models to feature the next-generation Impact Design 2.0 language and AMP platform along with muscular body built.
-Internally known as Tata Hornbill, the micro SUV will be gun up straight against the Maruti Ignis and Mahindra KUV100.
+Internally known as Tata Hornbill, the micro SUV will face challenge from cars like Maruti Ignis and Mahindra KUV100.
 Read – Tata Harrier 7-Seater To Debut In 2020

 Tata Hornbill (X445) India Launch

 Mayank Pareek, president of the passenger vehicle division at Tata Motors, said that over 1 million hatchback buyers have upgraded to higher segment and almost 58% of them replace their vehicles in every six years.
 Therefore, there is good scope for micro or small SUV.
 Ahead of 2018 Auto Expo, the home-grown carmaker had teased a range of its new products including a SUV, hatchback, micro SUV and a sedan.
 Read – New Tata Premium Sedan To Challenge Honda City